jhmkorndorfer/stic/progress.md

 # Daily Progress Log

+## Date: 14/05/2025

+### Accomplishments
+- [x] Task 1: Run stic with problematic input provided by Jonas Z.
+    - It worked while we expected it to fail!!!!!!!

+### Challenges
+- STiC seems to be producing different outputs for the same input files depending on how it was compiled...

+### Learnings
+- NA

+---

 ## Date: 13/05/2025

 ### REMEMBER, CHECK PREVIOUS COMMITS FOR THE SMALL CHANGES IN MAKEFILES TAKEN FROM Jonas